greggersaurus/OpenSteamController/ReverseEngineering/README.md

             1. Any responses expected from radio that would change path?
         1. Looping on checking some variables (related to Radio maybe?)
     1. Questions to consider
+        1. What can we run via DevBoard firmware?
+            1. What if we send USART messages to Radio chip and monitor GPIO1_5?
         1. Where is path of communicating with nRF51822 wireless chip?
             1. How is communication with this achieved (USART)?
+        1. Where is firmware for Radio chip?
+            1. How is this updated by Valve?
+                1. Check latest vcf as we know there was an update with latest firmware...?
         1. Should focus be Focus on USB_VBUS = 0 instead of USB_VBUS = 1?
             1. For USB_VBUS = 1 case jingle seems to be triggered by USB activity (i.e. driver probing/enumerating)
             1. For USB_VBUS = 0 case jingle seems to be triggered by communicating with RF chip